CompleteCar

 VRT exemptions and other rates

-You only have to pay VAT when importing a new car, though, or at least new-ish.
+As far as VAT is concerned, if you’re importing from another EU state, you only have to pay VAT when importing a new car, or at least new-ish.
 Anything that's older than six months, or has done more than 6,000km and has had its VAT previously paid in another EU state is VAT exempt at the point of import.

 Oh, and there’s good news for those looking to import either a classic car or a motorhome/camper.
-Classics (which is defined as any vehicle older than 30 years) fall into category C, which means a flat-rate payment of €200 (buses and big trucks and hearses also fall into that category), while motorhomes come under category B, the same as commercial vehicles, so you pay 13.3 per cent of the Irish open market value.
+Classics (which is defined as any vehicle older than 30 years) fall into category C, which means a flat-rate payment of €200 (buses and big trucks and hearses also fall into that category), while motorhomes come under category B, the same as commercial vehicles, so you pay 13.3 per cent of the Irish open market value (that OMSP we mentioned earlier).

 Hope that all helps understand the Irish motor VRT system, but if you have any specific questions we've not covered, or you'd like us to help you calculate VRT due on a car, feel free to drop us a question via the Ask Us Anything page.